The application window for admission to the 2023-2024 cohort is now open until February 19, 2023. Please click here to apply!

 The NRT program involves an individualized interdisciplinary curriculum, scaffolded by laboratory rotations and hands-on workshops, a year-long community-engaged design project, and training in entrepreneurship, communication skills and team science.
 Individualized curriculums are tailored to trainees to comply with the requirements of their home graduate degree programs.
 A limited number of NSF-sponsored one-year fellowships are available for eligible trainees.
 Learn more about fellowship opportunities here.

 A core element of the CASBBI NRT experience is participation in a year-long community-engaged design project.
 Multidisciplinary teams of NRT trainees are immersed in community settings, challenging the traditional hierarchies between researchers and participants by engaging community stakeholders as full participants in the research process.
 The NRT trainees work with community stakeholders to identify challenges and needs within a community, formulate a research question, and engage in participatory design to develop and test ecologically valid solutions.
+Trainees complete this project as part of a two-course sequence: Community-Engaged Interdisciplinary Design I and II (PROV801/802).
 Click here to learn more about partnering with the NRT program.

 As part of the program, trainees have an opportunity to utilize their training in data analytics, wearable sensors and imaging to: